codsen/codsen/packages/email-comb/README.md

 STRENGTHS:

-- Aimed at Email development workflows
+- Aimed at Email development but works everywhere where CSS is contained within the same file
 - Accepts HTML **mixed** with other templating/programming languages
 - Works on broken or incomplete or invalid HTML/XHTML code
 - Works on both classes and id's
 - Optionally uglifies the class or id names
 - The algorithm will cope with style tags inside the `body` tag or multiple style tags
-- Strips CSS and HTML comments; recognises Outlook conditional comments
+- Can strip CSS and HTML comments; recognises Outlook conditional comments (both "_if-Outlook_" and "_if-not-Outlook_")
 - Has email-specific features like [removing](https://www.npmjs.com/package/regex-empty-conditional-comments) empty Outlook conditional comments
-- Faster than parsing cleaners - algorithm completes cleaning in two input (string) traversals
 - Attempts to fix some code issues, for example, remove space in `< body` (which would otherwise break in Chrome)
 - API contains no file I/O operations or anything front-end-related — it's "string-in, string-out"
 - All dependencies are either our own or Lodash's or Mr Sindre Sorhus'
 - CommonJS, ES Modules and UMD builds available, published to npm and available to consume via CDN's like unpkg.com
 - Complete console logging set and retained in the source (which is automatically removed from builds)
 - Modern setup: ava pointing at ES Modules build, Rollup bundling the builds, coverage high, prettier and ESLint in place
-- Lets you improve the algorithm precision by letting it know how do templating variables look
+- It's not opinionated - it won't W3C-validate, enforce `DOCTYPE`'s or add any new code to your code.
+Some parsers, for example, just can't stand an HTML without a DOCTYPE.

 WEAKNESSES:

-- Increased risk of bugs compared to cleaners that use parsing because, essentially, we work on input as text.
-Having said that, EmailComb is used by some top UK brands and agencies and is well-tested.
-- Custom algorithm narrows the possible contributors' pool (compared to the competition who use PostCSS)
+- If you give a broken input, it will be processed too — usually bad code breaks parsers and that's how you find out that your code is bad.
+But in theory, linters are solutions for this, so it might be a _strength_.
 - **Does not support external stylesheets** or JS injecting more classes (because it's an email development-oriented tool)

-COMPETITORS (ALL WEB DEVELOPMENT-ORIENTED):
+COMPETITORS:

+We believe EmailComb is superior to all web-development-oriented unused CSS removal tools out there:

 - [purgecss](https://github.com/FullHuman/purgecss)
 - [purifycss](https://github.com/purifycss/purifycss)
 - [uncss](https://github.com/uncss/uncss)

+Try yourselves.

 **[⬆ back to top](#)**